Skip to content

 Demographic background

-Lithuania is one of the fastest-ageing EU member states, which also faces a rapid shrinking of its population.
+Lithuania is one of the fastest-ageing EU Member States, and faces a rapid shrinking of its population.

-Compared to most other EU countries, relatively few years of life after 65 are lived in good health.
-At age 65, the healthy life expectancy is around five and a half for women and men, when it is around 10 years in average in the EU.
+Compared to most other EU countries, relatively few years of life after 65 of age are lived in good health.
+At age 65, the healthy life expectancy is around five and a half for Lithuanians, when it is around 10 years on average in the EU.

 There are important regional differences in population ageing across the country.
-Not only is the rural population much older, but the younger age cohort there is considerably smaller due to external and internal migration; moreover, rural demographic ageing is much more feminised.
-These circumstances indicate that there will be a rapid increase in demand for LTC in rural areas, combined with depleting informal care resources.
+Not only is the rural population much older, but the younger age cohort in that context is considerably smaller due to external and internal migration.
+These circumstances indicate that there will be a rapid increase in demand for long-term care (LTC) in rural areas, combined with depleting informal care resources.

 Current Long-term care provision

-Public expenditure on long-term care is low compared to other member states.
-Most of the care to the elderly and disabled in Lithuania is provided by informal carers: i.e. family, neighbours, friends and volunteers.
-This is due to deeply engrained traditions of family care, the lack of capacity in the formal care sector and the high cost of private services.
+Public expenditure on LTC services is low compared to other Member States.
+Most of LTC in Lithuania is provided by informal carers: approximately 90% in 2016.
+This is due to deeply ingrained traditions of family care, the lack of capacity in the formal care sector and the high cost of private services.

-At the local level, municipalities prepare and implement municipal programmes aiming at social integration of disabled people, being responsible for the organisation of social services provision, the determination of local need for social services, the supervision of social services as well as the organisation and provision of primary health care (including nursing hospitals).
+At the local level, municipalities prepare and implement municipal programmes aiming at social integration of disabled people, being responsible for the organisation of social services provision, the determination of local need for social services, the supervision of social services as well as the organisation and provision of primary health care (including nursing hospitals) and temporary respite services.

-The proportion of people aged 65+ receiving long term institutional care has remained close to 1% in the recent years.
-Long-term care residential services are more and more provided by non-governmental organisations, within the framework of public tenders.
-Not all needs are met.
-In 2014, 47 % of elderly people in need of long-term care were on the waiting list.
+The proportion of people aged 65+ receiving long-term institutional care has remained close to 1% in recent years.
+LTC residential services are increasingly provided by non-governmental organisations, within the framework of public tenders.
+The current system is not able to meet all needs.
+In 2014, 47% of elderly people in need of LTC were on the waiting list.

-On the contrary, the proposition of population aged 65 + receiving help at home has been increasing (according to national statistics on LTC for 2018 about 19,880 receive social services at home).
-Many of the home-help services in Lithuania are provided by municipal public services, although private providers have also started delivering such services.
+On the contrary, the share of the population aged 65+ receiving help at home has been increasing: according to national statistics on LTC for 2018 about 19,880 received social services at home.
+Many of the home-based services in Lithuania are provided by municipal public services, although private providers have also started delivering such services.

 Carer-friendly policy environment

-Women are more likely to be informal carers (10.4 % are providing care several times a week) than men (5.6 %).
-In 2018, 25.8 % of inactive women in Lithuania were not actively seeking a job due to caring responsibilities (including for children), as compared with only 7.5 % of men.
+Overall, women are more likely to be informal carers: 10.4% are providing care several times a week in contrast with 5.6% of men.
+In 2018, 25.8% of inactive women in Lithuania were not actively seeking a job due to caring responsibilities (including for children), as compared with only 7.5% of men.

 Social inclusion of carers, access to education and employment